willynilly/cff-author-updater/README.md

 If a commit or co-author entry lacks a GitHub account (i.e. appears as a raw name/email):

 - These are **initially treated as `entities`**.
-- If both a name and email are present, and the contributor matches an existing `person`, they are promoted to `person`.
+- If both a name and email are present, and the contributor matches an existing `person`, they are identified as that person.
 - If a name has only a single part (e.g. no `family-names`), the contributor is **retained as an `entity`**, and a warning is posted with the commit SHA.
 - If only an email is provided (no name), the contributor is skipped with a warning.
 - ORCID search is attempted to enrich metadata when a name is full enough (two parts).